obsidian-html/obsidian-html.github.io/__src/vault_v3/Configurations/Modes/Copy vault to temp dir.md

 > This setting should be enabled for the option [[Create index from tags]] to work.
 Because it needs to write a file to the obsidian vault location, and thus we can not guarantee that we don't alter your vault if this setting is turned off.

-The temporary dir will be removed once ObisidianHtml is done running.
+The temporary dir will be removed once ObsidianHtml is done running.
 This should even happen if the program hit an error.
 If this does not happen reliably, please [[Report Issues & Request features|report it as an issue]].

 See config options: [[Configuration Options#Copy Vault to Tempdir]]